zuozhenggh/learning-library/solutions-library/ocvs/extend-app-to-oci/extend-app-to-oci.md

         ![](./images/400_44.png " ")

     6. Select the **Create New Mount Point Target** radio button.
-Give the Mount Point Target a name.
+Give the mount point target a name.
 Choose the same VCN, as your SDDC and select the **Private Regional** subnet and click on the **Create** button.

         ![](./images/400_45.png " ")